chelle-c/driver-dispatch/README.md

 Lastly, to quickly set up a functional and aesthetic UI, I decided to add a UI components library.
 I checked out a few options, and eventually opted for **Mantine**.
 The components in the library look stylish, and their implementation seemed fairly simple.

-## Known limitations or areas that could be further optimized
+## Known limitations/Areas that could be further optimized

 #### Data Changes are Not Saved